 As stipulated in the Regulations, the bibliography is excluded from the word count.
-In addition, the types of material listed below are excluded.
-All other text, including titles, tables of contents, quotations, captions for any illustrations, footnotes and appendices, is included.
-Any candidate in any doubt about whether material is eligible for exclusion must check with the graduate studies administrator (graduate@classics.ox.ac.uk) no less than three weeks before the submission deadline.
+With the exception of the specific categories of material listed below, all other text, quotations, footnotes, captions for figures and illustrations, and appendices are included.
+Any candidate in any doubt about whether material is eligible for exclusion must check with academic administration (graduate@classics.ox.ac.uk) no later than three weeks before the submission deadline.

 - Descriptive catalogues or lists of materials that constitute a reference collection of the principal evidence on which the argument of the essay or dissertation is based and include no analytical elements. - In the case of illustrations: a list of illustrations (if provided in addition to captions), which may include sources for the illustrations, even if they do not appear as captions to the illustration itself, but no other interpretative material.
-Where many descriptive captions are desirable, it is recommended that students draw up a numbered Catalogue of materials (see above), using only the Catalogue number as a caption for the illustration. - Unpublished archival material provided as an appendix.

-- In the case of editions: the text edited by the candidate, and any apparatus criticus or translation of this text.
+Where many descriptive captions are desirable, it is recommended that students draw up a numbered Catalogue of materials (see above), using only the Catalogue number as a caption for the illustration. - Unpublished archival material provided as an appendix. - In the case of editions: the text edited by the candidate, and any apparatus criticus or translation of this text.
 Note that ordinary quotations and translations in the course of a discursive essay will always be included in the word count. - Extensive tables of statistical data provided as an appendix.